binkley/modern-java-practices/README.md

 * Pick **Gradle** or **Maven**, and use only one.
 This project provides both to demonstrate equivalent builds for each.
   See [Use Gradle or Maven](#use-gradle-or-maven) for more discussion
-* Use build wrappers committed into the project root.
+* Use build wrappers committed into your project root.
 These run Gradle or Maven, and coders should always invoke `./gradlew` or `./mvnw` (use shell _aliases_ if these grow tiresome to type)
     * Build wrappers are shell scripts to run Gradle or Maven.
 The wrapper